 An innovative border management capability

-Organized criminal groups and terrorists use stolen travel documents to conceal their identities and cross borders undetected.
-Given this threat, and faced with increasing volumes of international passengers, countries urgently need to heighten their border control and identity management measures.
+Criminal groups and terrorists use stolen travel documents to conceal their identities and cross borders undetected.
+Given this threat, and faced with increasing volumes of international passengers, countries need to heighten their border control and identity management measures.

 I-Checkit is a screening solution that complements and enhances national border security systems.
 It allows trusted partners in the private sector to conduct advanced passenger checks in real-time, in collaboration with the law enforcement community.

-Given the ease with which terrorists, organized crime groups and travelling sex offenders are able to access regularized travel routes, there is a pressing need for further expansion of I-Checkit.
+Given the ease with which terrorists, organized crime groups and travelling sex offenders are able to access regularized travel routes, there is a need to enhance global security standards.

 Working with trusted airlines and maritime partners